bryonh/Kubernetes-Update-Apps-The-Hard-Way/README.md

 * blue-green - Switching from old to new at once
 * Rolling - Replacing one pod at a time with a new version while the old is running in parallel

+### Kubernetes Deployment Strategies

+* RollingUpdate [Default]
+* Recreate
+  * Use when your application does not support running multiple versions at once
+*

 ### Build and Deploy App v1

 1. Build and upload images to docker hub with tags